 Welcome to SW Washington’s only indoor swimming pool for dogs located at 20413 NE 29th Ave Ridgefield, WA 98642.
 Whether for therapeutic reasons or just for fun your dog will love our pool.
 We keep our pool heated to a warm 92 degrees year-round and offer assisted swims with a swim coach and self-swims for owners and their dog.
 We are open by appointment only Tuesday through Saturday.
 Please contact us for swim time availability.

-Owner and Swim Coach Joanne Cloud has served in the United States Coast Guard family, Gary retired after 22 years of service and Joanne has over 14 years and is currently still serving.
-She has been swimming since she could walk.
+Owner's Gary and Joanne are a United States Coast Guard family, Gary retired after 22 years of service and Joanne has over 14 years and is currently still serving.
+Joanne has been swimming since she could walk.
 She previously managed several large scale boarding kennels and was a hospital manager for a very busy veterinary practice.
 She is familiar with all breeds and dog behaviors.
 Gary learned everything he knows from Joanne and is passionate about caring for our swimmers.
-They are happily married with 4 daughters, 2 rescued pit bulls and too many rescue turtles and tortoises and recently added 2 pot belly pigs to there family!
+They are happily married with 4 daughters, 2 rescued pit bulls, too many rescue turtles and tortoises and recently added 2 pot belly pigs to there family!

 Here at Willows Waters our mission is to help strengthen the human animal bond by supporting owners and their dog’s needs.
 We strive to help pre-and post-surgery dogs prepare and recover from injuries.
 We assist arthritic dogs in safe exercise and we relish swim time for healthy dogs who need to burn energy.
 We use our heated pool to keep pets healthy, happy and exercised year-round.